-Just a short drive or speedboat ride from Cartagena, Isla Barú (Barú Island) is one of the best beach destinations in Colombia.
+Just a short drive or speedboat ride from Cartagena and the Rosario Islands, Isla Barú (Barú Island) is one of the best beach destinations in Colombia.
 Whether you have just a few hours to spend here, or a whole week, you’ll fall in love with the white sand beaches, turquoise water, and laidback atmosphere of this paradise island.

 In our ultimate travel guide to Isla Barú, Colombia, we share everything you need to help plan your trip to this unforgettable destination.
 We share how to get to Isla Barú, where to stay the night, and why, though easy and affordable, a day trip from Cartagena just won’t cut it!

 This post contains affiliate links that may reward me monetarily or otherwise when you use them to make qualifying purchases – at no cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 For more information, please read our disclosure policy.

 Just a few miles west of Cartagena sits the stunning Isla Barú.
 This island is one of the best day trips from Cartagena, with stunning mangrove forests, incredible beaches, and plenty of things to keep you busy.
 It’s home to everything from backpacker hostels to luxury hotels and should be a mandatory stop on every traveler’s itinerary.

 Isla Barú is probably best known as being home to Playa Blanca, which many consider as among Colombia’s best beaches – it’s a stunner, though busy.
 However, even if you aren’t looking to hit this beach, don’t count out a visit to the Island.
 Consider staying at one of the lovely private hotels around the island, home to their own beachfront which provides visitors with plenty of privacy.

 Isla Barú and the Rosario Islands